OpenTreeOfLife/reference-taxonomy/doc/method/discussion.md

 ### Collisions

 [move to discussion?]
-There are often false polysemies within a source taxonomy - that is, a name belongs to more than one node in the source taxonomy, when on inspection it is clear that this is a mistake in the source taxonomy, and there is really only one taxon in question.
+There are often false homonyms within a source taxonomy - that is, a name belongs to more than one node in the source taxonomy, when on manual inspection it is clear that this is a mistake in the source taxonomy, and there is really only one taxon in question.
 Example: _Aricidea rubra_ occurs twice in WoRMS, but the two nodes are very close in the taxonomy and one of them appears to be a duplication.

-If the workspace has an appropriate node with that name, then multiple source taxonomy nodes can match it, the collision will be allowed, and the polysemy will go away.
+If the workspace has an appropriate node with that name, then multiple source taxonomy nodes can match it, the collision will be allowed, and the homonym will go away.
 However, if the workspace has no such node, both source nodes will end up being copied into the workspace.
 This is an error in the method which needs to be fixed.